 For DeviceButtonPress events, the client may specify whether or not an implicit passive grab should be done when the button is pressed.
-If the client wants to guarantee that it will receive a DeviceButtonRelease event for each DeviceButtonPress event it receives, it should specify the DeviceButtonPress class.
-This restricts the client in that only one client at a time may request DeviceButtonPress events from the same device and window if any client specifies this class.
+If the client wants to guarantee that it will receive a DeviceButtonRelease event for each DeviceButtonPress event it receives, it should specify the DeviceButtonPressGrab class in addition to the DeviceButtonPress class.
+This restricts the client in that only one client at a time may request DeviceButtonPress events from the same device and window if any client specifi es this class.